 service discovery: The process of finding services, including procedures for querying and browsing for services offered by, or through, another STA.

-service discovery protocol (SDP): A network protocol that allows automatic detection of STAs and services offered by these STAs on an infrastructure network.
-Service discovery requires a common language to allow software agents to make use of one another's services without the need for continuous user intervention.

 universally unique service identifier (UUSID): An identifier that uniquely identifies a service.

 service hash: Hash value formed by using the first 6 octets of the SHA-256 algorithm hashing of the value of the service name or universally unique service identifier (UUSID).

-upper layer protocol (ULP): A protocol that operates at a higher OSI layer than the MAC layer of IEEE Std 802.11.

 3.4 Abbreviations and acronyms

 Insert new acronyms, retaining alphabetic order as follows: